Harness#

 sinkpad – a

-to link to the harness srcpad
+Padto link to the harness srcpad

-- add_element_src_pad(srcpad: Pad) None #
+- add_element_src_pad(srcpad: Pad) None#

 Links the specified

-sinkpad.
+PadtheGstHarnesssinkpad.
 This can be useful if perhaps the srcpad did not exist at the time of creating the harness, like a demuxer that provides a sometimes-pad after receiving data.MT safe.

 Added in version 1.6.